X4/.X4/modules/pacman/README.md

 --------

-To enable a Pacman frontend, for example, [Yaourt][2], add the following line to *zpreztorc*:
+To enable a Pacman frontend, for example, [Yaourt][2], add the following line to *zcontrol*:

-    zstyle ':prezto:module:pacman' frontend 'yaourt'
+    zstyle ':zcontrol:module:pacman' frontend 'yaourt'

-If you have enabled color globally in *zpreztorc*, you may disable it for certain commands.
+If you have enabled color globally in *zcontrol*, you may disable it for certain commands.

-To disable `yaourt` highlighting, add the following line to *zpreztorc*:
+To disable `yaourt` highlighting, add the following line to *zcontrol*:

-    zstyle ':prezto:module:pacman:yaourt' color 'no'
+    zstyle ':zcontrol:module:pacman:yaourt' color 'no'

 Aliases
 -------